hoxas/lastfm-charter/README.md

 ### To Do

-- [ ] Implement transparent background behind album info text
+- [x] Implement transparent background behind album info text
 - [ ] Include a main api swagger page on "/" url for further documentation
-- [ ] Make another public API.
-Maybe?

 ## Getting Started